 Forecourt and the outer entrance to the Tombs of the Sanhedrin also known as the Tombs of the Judges, opens onto a small courtyard, walled on three sides, located in Sanhedria.
 The tombs are from the first century, with carved pediments of leaves and fruit.
 The entrance to the tomb chamber has a smaller pediment.
 There are 3 chambers for graves and the number of graves is approximately 71 – the number of the Sanhedrin members.
 During the second Temple period, when the city expanded in this area, the tombs were moved to a more distant area.

 The Monolith of Silwan also known as the Tomb of Pharaoh's daughter is a cuboid rock-cut tomb located in Silwan, Jerusalem dating from the period of the Kingdom of Judah.
-According to ta 9th-century hypothesis that the tomb was built by prophet Solomon for his Egyptian wife.
-The Monolith of Silwan tomb dates to the period of the Kingdom of Judah.
+According to a ninth-century hypothesis the tomb was built by prophet Solomon for his Egyptian wife.
+But the Monolith of Silwan tomb most likely dates to the period of the Kingdom of Judah.
 Local tradition, the tomb’s Egyptian decoration and the captivating name Tomb of Pharaoh’s Daughter have spurred speculation about the original occupant of this First Temple period Jerusalem tomb.

 The entrance to the Tomb of Nicanor or the Cave of Nicanor is an ancient burial cave located on Mount Scopus in Jerusalem.
 According to the Jewish tradition, this is the grave of Nicanor, who built the doors on the First Temple in Jerusalem.
 The cave is located in the National Botanic Garden of Israel on the grounds of the Mount Scopus campus of the Hebrew University of Jerusalem.
 There are two burial caves that can be accessed from a hewn rectangular courtyard.
 The architectural plan of the cave, the artistic style, and finds within it, allow the cave to be dated to the middle of first century CE.